inditex-tech-org/management/README.md

 * The supplier company uses only one user account to access the application, which it shares among its employees
 * We cannot rotate the password due to the risk of leaving the supplier company without access
 * TLS is an adequate mitigation for threats related to tampering and information disclosure of data in transit over the network
-* The database is only accessible by the application, and does not contain sensitive information
 * Programmers follow secure development best practices and the corporate software lifecycle

 ### Threats